Doña Juana: Etymology

 The name of the volcano originated from a legend of the Chincha Indians, within whose native lands it is located: Mama Juana, a beautiful Quiteña, fell in love with Pedro, a commoner, but with the parents opposed to the marriage, they fled, becoming the victims of a curse that turned them into volcanoes.

 Biodiversity

 The volcano can be ascended from a slope that is part of the so-called Valley of Orchids.
 It is surrounded by an area of extraordinary biodiversity, which includes 471 species of birds (the Andean condor included), bears, deer and pumas.

 The summit of Dona Juana consists of a number of peaks, which afford a number of views, including of Laguna del Silencio, one of 42 lakes in the national park.
-The Petacas is located to the northeast of Doña Juana.
-Both volcanoes are located between the El Tablón Fault in the west and the San Jerónimo Fault in the east.
+Las Animas and Petacas volcanoes are located to the northeast of Doña Juana.
+All three volcanoes are located between the El Tablón Fault in the west and the San Jerónimo Fault in the east.